Memorial University Sociolinguistics Laboratory

 - hosting visiting scholars

-Topics that MUSL-affiliated researchers are currently working on include:
+Topics that MUSL-affiliated researchers worked on included:

 - rapid change and its effects on the language of small communities